designbyheart/custom-package/README.md

 ## iOS build issue

 - *Problem*: `third-party/glog-0.3.4/src/base/mutex.h 'config.h' file not found`. *Solution*: https://github.com/facebook/react-native/issues/16097.
 Basically from the ConnectMe toplevel source code directory do 1) cd node_modules/react-native/third-party/glog-0.3.4/ && ../../scripts/ios-configure-glog.sh
+- *Problem*: `curl: (60) SSL certificate problem`. (on Catalina) SSL certificate on repository server for downloading .vcx is self-signed, which is not secure 'enough' and CURL rejects connecting. *Solution
+  *: Before installing .vcx, run this command: `echo insecure >> $HOME/.curlrc`.
+After commit is successfully pushed and .vcx installed, go and remove `insecure` from `~/.curlrc`.

 # Makefile
 - If you want to run the iOS or android emulators from a terminal without the need for